Related ToolsGithubGitlabGithub Copilot

 Bitbucket migrations are smoothest when adopting Jira simultaneously - the integration benefits compound.
 If you’re already using Jira for project management, the automatic commit-to-ticket linking starts working immediately after migration.

-Team Experience: If your developers already know GitHub (most do), switching to GitLab or Bitbucket introduces unnecessary friction.
+Team Experience: If your developers already know GitHub (most do, according to the Stack Overflow Developer Survey), switching to GitLab or Bitbucket introduces unnecessary friction.
 The productivity loss during transition rarely justifies marginal feature differences.

 Existing Toolchain: Evaluate your current CI/CD, project management, and deployment tools.
 GitHub integrates best with the Microsoft ecosystem, GitLab replaces most external tools, and Bitbucket assumes Atlassian tools handle adjacent concerns.